f4exb/sdrangel/Readme.md

 <h2>LimeSDR</h2>

 <b>&#9888; LimeSuite library is difficult to implement due to the lack of documentation.
 The plugins should work normally when running as single instances.
-Support of many Rx and/or Tx instances running concurrently is experimental and unsupported.</b>
+Support of many Rx and/or Tx instances running concurrently is experimental and not actively supported.</b>

 You will need a minimal installation of LimeSuite: